24 September 2025

 My comment after yet another friend posted it on Facebook: “Isn’t it funny?
 The first thing Christians worry about when the Beast comes… is Mammon.”

-Jesus used the Aramaic word ܡܳܡܽܘܢܳܐ/mamoná once in his his Sermon on the Mount—and in its parallel verse in Luke—to describe wealth.
+Jesus used the Syriac word ܡܳܡܽܘܢܳܐ/mamoná once in his his Sermon on the Mount—and in its parallel verse in Luke—to describe wealth.
 It got transliterated into Greek as μαμωνᾷ/mamoná (and the Textus Receptus adds a letter μ/my, so “mammoná”); then into Latin as mamonæ.
 John Wycliffe translated it “riches,” as did the Geneva Bible, but the King James Version turned it back into “mammon.”

 Matthew 6.24 KWL